Covid Information Waterland

 - People must keep a distance of 1.5 meters from each other.
 An exception to this is when they run a household together

-- Terrasses of restaurants are open again from noon to 6PM.
+- Terrasses of restaurants are open again from noon to 8PM, on June 5 restaurants will fully open.

 - Please follow the guidelines of the Waterland Team